Zywave/booster/src/_areas/design-system/components/tables.md

 ### T﻿opbar table

+A﻿dd a topbar to a table when the user will need to either search or view the number of results.
+The search input should always be left-aligned, while the results counter should always be right-aligned.

 ![Example of a table with a results counter. ](/images/table-topbar.svg "Example of a table with a results counter. ")

 ### Actions table

+A﻿ctions can either be added to the topbar or to the last column on the right of the table.
+Add actions to the table when the user can take an action on either all data or individual data.

 ![Example of a table with a results counter. ](/images/table-withactions.svg "Example of a table with a results counter. ")

 ### Summary table

+A﻿dd a summary row to the table when a user needs to know the total amount from a column of data.
+The summary row should be placed at the bottom of the table and right-aligned with the amount column.

 ![Example of a table with a results counter. ](/images/table-summary.svg "Example of a table with a results counter. ")